TwoStoryRobot/bcdevex-codechallenge2/README.md

 As a user, I want to be able to register with the application.

-Given that I am a User
+Given that I am a User<br/>
-And that I have not already registered
+And that I have not already registered<br/>
-When I properly authenticate using the appropriate credentials Then my profile is created and visible in the Registered Users List
+When I properly authenticate using the appropriate credentials<br/>
+Then my profile is created and visible in the Registered Users List<br/>

 #### User Story #2 – Delete my own profile

 As a user, I want to be able to delete my profile from the application.

-Given that I am a User
+Given that I am a User<br/>
-And that I have signed in to the application
+And that I have signed in to the application<br/>
-When I activate the “Delete” UI control related to my user profile Then my profile is deleted from the Registered Users List
+When I activate the “Delete” UI control related to my user profile<br/>
+Then my profile is deleted from the Registered Users List<br/>

 #### User Story #3 – Delete a user profile (Admin)

 As an administrator, I want to be able to delete any given user profile from the application.

-Given that I am an Administrator
+Given that I am an Administrator<br/>
-And that I have signed in to the application as an Administrator When I activate the “Delete” UI control related to a user profile Then that user profile is deleted from the Registered Users List
+And that I have signed in to the application as an Administrator<br/>
+When I activate the “Delete” UI control related to a user profile<br/>
+Then that user profile is deleted from the Registered Users List<br/>

 #### User Story #4 – Edit my own user profile

 As a user, I want to be able to edit my own user profile.

-Given that I am a User
+Given that I am a User<br/>
-And that I have signed in to the application
+And that I have signed in to the application<br/>
-When I activate the “Edit” UI control related to my profile Then I am shown a modal interface that allows me to edit my info And I am allowed to save my modified profile
+When I activate the “Edit” UI control related to my profile<br/>
+Then I am shown a modal interface that allows me to edit my info<br/>
+And I am allowed to save my modified profile<br/>

 #### User Story #5 – Edit a user profile (Admin)

 As an administrator, I want to be able to edit any user profile.

-Given that I am an Administrator
+Given that I am an Administrator<br/>
-And that I have signed in to the application as an Administrator When I activate the “Edit” UI control related to an arbitrary user profile Then I am shown a modal interface that allows me to edit the select user info And I am allowed to save the modified profile
+And that I have signed in to the application as an Administrator<br/>
+When I activate the “Edit” UI control related to an arbitrary user profile<br/>
+Then I am shown a modal interface that allows me to edit the select user info<br/>
+And I am allowed to save the modified profile<br/>

 #### User Story #6 – Sign-in

 As a user I want to sign in to the application using my username and password AND As an application manager, I want all users to be authenticated before they access the application.

-Given that a User is attempting to access the application When the User properly authenticates using the appropriate credentials Then the User is granted user-level access to the application.
+Given that a User is attempting to access the application<br/>
+When the User properly authenticates using the appropriate credentials<br/>
+Then the User is granted user-level access to the application.<br/>

 #### User Story #7 – Sign-out

 As a user or as an administrator, I want to be able to sign out of the application.

-Given that I am signed in as a user or as an administrator And I want to sign out of the application
+Given that I am signed in as a user or as an administrator<br/>
+And I want to sign out of the application<br/>
-When I active the Sign-out or Logout UI element
+When I active the Sign-out or Logout UI element<br/>
-Then I am logged out of the application
+Then I am logged out of the application<br/>
-And I cannot access associated UI elements until I sign back in
+And I cannot access associated UI elements until I sign back in<br/>

 #### User Story #8 – Send Email to User (Admin)

 As an administrator, I want to able to send a boilerplate email to a user.

-Given that I am signed in as an administrator
+Given that I am signed in as an administrator<br/>
-And I want to send a boilerplate email to an individual user When I active the “Mail” UI control related to an individual user Then a boilerplate email is sent to the email address associated with that user
+And I want to send a boilerplate email to an individual user<br/>
+When I active the “Mail” UI control related to an individual user<br/>
+Then a boilerplate email is sent to the email address associated with that user<br/>

 Implementation Notes:
 The boilerplate email template will be provided in a separate file called “email-message.txt”.
 A successful implementation merely needs to email the provide template to a given user.